Tony Award for Best Costume Design in a Musical

 This is a list of winners and nominations for the Tony Award for Best Costume Design in a Musical for outstanding costume design of a musical.
 The award was first presented in 1961 after the category of Best Costume Design was divided into Costume Design in a Play and Costume Design in a Musical with each genre receiving its own award.
+That lasted for only one year, but the Costume Design category was split in two again in 2005 and has remained that way since.